As You Like It thumbnail 1

 Summary

-Scraps first appeared in the early 19th century as black and white engravings, and were later coloured by hand.
+Printed scraps were first produced in the early 19th century, to be used for decoration.
+Initially they were black and white engravings, but later were coloured by hand.
 By the 1820s they had become more elaborate and sometimes embossed, and within a decade both the printing and embossing processes were automated.
-They were colour printed by chromolithography, and coated with a gelatine and gum layer to give them a gloss finish.
+The scraps were colour printed by chromolithography, then coated with a gelatine and gum layer to give a gloss finish.
 After being embossed they were die-cut and put through a stamping press to cut away the unwanted areas of paper, leaving the individual images connected by small strips, often bearing the name or initials of the maker.

 Associated objects